Aladdin4u/Travella/README.md

-# TRAVELLA API(back-end)
+# TRAVELLA
-control use authentication
+Travella is a travel agency to explore the world of your own

 **Link to project:** http://recruiters-love-seeing-live-demos.com/